zenvisage/zenvisage/README.md

 protocol.
 The back-end is implemented in Java and uses embedded Jetty for the web server.

-The backe-end code is under src/main/java under the package edu.uiuc.zenvisage.
+The backe-end code is under src/main/java with the parent package edu.uiuc.zenvisage.

-* server
+* server:
 Contains the class for starting the webserver (embedded Jetty Server)

-* api
+* api:
 Contains classes for REST Interface (registers request mappings).

-* model
+* model:
 Contains the classes for key entitites in zenvisage

-* service
+* service:
 Contains the classes for analysis (e.g., similarity, representative)

-* data
+* data:
 Contains the classes for data storage and query execution

-* zql
+* zql:
 Contains the classes for zql query execution (currently replicates some of the functionalities of above packages).